davidmcbee/Module3_Election_Analysis_Challlange/README.md

 Table 1

 ### Getting to These Results using Python
-The python code to conduct this analysis is available here.
+The python code to conduct this analysis is available here [PyPoll_challenge.py] (https://github.com/davidmcbee/Module3_Election_Analysis_Challlange/blob/master/PyPoll_Challenge.py).
 There were a number of steps that needed to be coded to arrive at the results shown above.
 These are:
 1. Import two python libraries to be used in the code.
 Provide a path to the provided CSV file and create a path to the text file which holds the results.
 Additionally, a number of variables, lists and dictionaries were declared and used throughout the code.
 See lines 1 – 25.
 2. Loop through each row and count the candidate votes.
 See lines 26 – 57
 3. Loop through the counties and count the votes for each county.
 See lines 58 – 71